kmmoore/mosquitos/README.md

 **Compilation:**

-*Note:* I do all development on Ubuntu 14.
-Other linux environments should work just fine.
+*Note:* I do all development on Ubuntu 16.04.
+Other Linux environments should work just fine.
 I cannot get the code to compile on Mac OS X, and I have not tried Windows.

   1. Make sure `binutils` and `gcc` are installed.